shaunschembri/ElasticTMDB/README.md

 ## Getting Started

 ### Prerequisites
-* Python 3.6 or newer
+* Python 3.6 or newer (for Python 2.7 use the python2 tag/release)
 * Elasticsearch Server 6.0 or newer
 * TMDB API key